sacaaa/maze-game/README.md

 # Maze Game

-In this university software development project, I've created a maze game using JavaFX.
+In this project, I've created a maze game using JavaFX.
 Players navigate a maze grid to reach the exit while avoiding a chasing monster.
-The player, depicted by a character icon, must maneuver through walls and obstacles to escape.

 ![](assets/maze-game.png)